Following the completion of his undergraduate degree, William decided to stay at Reading and study for an MRes in Law & Society.

 "There are also plenty of courts in Reading: the Crown Court, Magistrates Court and County Court are only ten minutes down the road.
 You can watch a whole case quite quickly at the Magistrates Court and it brings the subject to life."

-William recognises the support and guidance in place for law students which will help to set them apart from other graduates:
+William recognises the support and guidance in place for law students to help set them apart from other graduates:

 "The staff have lots of contacts who come in regularly to speak to the students, from barristers to people working in the public sector.
 They discuss their jobs and answer questions, which is great for developing commercial awareness outside of our academic study.
 A contract lawyer gave a session and he had some incredible stories — it's interesting to see how our learning fits in with the realities of the job."

 "My academic tutor was a barrister before she was a lecturer.
-It's great that there are a number of academics from different backgrounds — if you're interested in a career in a particular field, they're amazing to talk to.
-They have experience in the world of work."
+It's great that there are a number of academics from different backgrounds — if you're interested in a career in a particular field, they're amazing to talk to."

 "There's also lots of help with CV preparation and both academic tutors and students services work hard to support you where needed."